forgeworksdev/Circuit_Breaker/README.md

 Made with love by

-- Max9th
+- Max9th - Main developer, artist and programmer.

+-- Former Developers --

-- Sider
+- Sider - Former song composer.
-- Deltong
+- Deltong -  Former general assistant.

 at the Federal Institute of Education, Science and Tech of Goiás.